nyvyn/nyvyn.github.io/_notes/2024-12-24-graph-embeddings.markdown

 3. Implementing hybrid retrieval that leverages both embedding similarity and cross-encoding
 4. Supporting graph-based concept mining through traversal of related nodes

+The use of cross-encoders in this implementation deserves special attention.
+Unlike bi-encoders that encode texts separately (as in traditional embedding models), cross-encoders process both texts simultaneously through a transformer architecture.
+This allows them to perform more nuanced comparison by attending to interactions between the texts at all levels.
+While computationally more intensive than simple embedding similarity, cross-encoders achieve significantly higher accuracy in determining semantic relationships.
+In our implementation, they serve as a verification layer, ensuring that the relationships suggested by embedding similarity actually represent meaningful conceptual connections.

+For example, when comparing "Dolphins use echolocation" with "Bats navigate by sound", a bi-encoder might miss the connection due to different vocabulary, but a cross-encoder can recognize the functional similarity by processing both statements together.
+This makes cross-encoders particularly valuable for verifying complex semantic relationships in knowledge graphs, even though their computational cost typically limits them to reranking a pre-filtered set of candidates.

 [^1]: Yu, W., Luo, F., Zhu, P., Peng, P., Zhou, J., Wen, X., ... & Zhou, J. (2022).
 Matryoshka representation learning.
 Advances in Neural Information Processing Systems, 35, 12156-12168.